-Examination of Conscience: Those who suffer from the sin of sloth are listless and apathetic when it comes to their own financial health; as a result, sloth is a progenitor of instability in one’s personal finances.
-Slothful people are so detached from their personal finances that they refuse to track their income and outgo, plan for their retirement, or even make a household budget.
-They often recognize that keeping one’s personal finances on a level keel requires effort, but they just don’t care.
-Even simple money saving tasks such as making a grocery list prior to shopping is usually beneath them.
-In severe cases, those afflicted with sloth are so lazy that they refuse to work, preferring to live off of government handouts and charity.
+Examination of Conscience: Those who suffer from sloth are listless and apathetic when it comes to their own financial health; that leads to financial instability.
+Slothful people are so detached from their personal finances that they refuse to track their income and expenses, plan for their retirement, or even make a household budget.

 Penance: Three Our Fathers, a Hail Mary and this article from Forbes on all the ways your laziness is costing you money.

 Mortal or Venial?
 Mortal.
 Greed, of course, is a sin of excess and instant gratification.

 Examination of Conscience: Greed is characterized by an insatiable desire to acquire material goods, without regard for need or cost.
 Greedy individuals lack the self control.
 As a result, their less-than-pragmatic approach to shopping often leads to homes filled with lots of useless items and strains household finances.

 Penance: Three Hail Marys and this article from My Two Dollars that should give you a different perspective on what’s really important in the grand scheme of things.

 Mortal or Venial?
 Mortal.
 Fun fact: This sin was originally known as “extravagance.”